bkchaluvadi/sequences/mfc.md

 PROGRAM Main
 VAR
-    MFCControl : FB_MFCControl; // Create an instance of the function block END_VAR
+    MFCControl : FB_MFCControl; // Create an instance of the function block CheckFlow : BOOL := FALSE;  // Variable to check if the flow rate has been achieved END_VAR

 // Set the initial parameters